 Robust reviews of evidence are essential to guide policy and practice.
-This study indicates, though that the development of a research agenda for children protection requires more than the identification of priority areas for future research but also attention to questions of resources, capacity and infrastructure.
+This study indicates that the development of a research agenda for child protection requires more than the identification of priority areas for future research; attention to questions of resources, capacity and infrastructure is also required.
 The mapping review indicates uneven attention to substantive topics and a lack of methodological diversity within the field of child protection research and a predominance of non-empirical papers within the academic literature in the UK.
-The relationship between these limitations and issues of resources, capacity and infrastructure remains is yet to be explored.
-What is evident is that there would be value in developing a more coordinated strategic approach to research to ensure that scarce resources are used to maximum benefit in order to tackle child maltreatment.
+The relationship between these limitations and issues of resources, capacity and infrastructure remains and is yet to be explored.
+What is evident is that there would be value in developing a more coordinated strategic approach to research to ensure that scarce resources are used to maximum benefit [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN] in order to tackle child maltreatment.
 We would suggest two core principles that should guide knowledge production and transfer in order to promote a child protection agenda.
 These are collaborative effort to tackle a multidimensional problem and, above all, an orientation towards the practical applications of research and a focus on barriers to change.
 Such a coordinated approach would, though, require political will in a period of continuing austerity.

 References